Exponents for the number of pairs of ${\alpha}$-favorite points of simple random walk in ${\mathbb Z}^2$: Proof of Theorem

-As the secondary idea, we restrict random sets to smaller one in order to make the variance of the number of those sets smaller, as explained in introduction.
-The restriction we introduce here is to control the number of visits to $D(z,r_{n,(1-\beta)n}/2)$ by the number of excursions passing through annuli around $D(z,r_{n,(1-\beta)n}/2)$.
+As the secondary idea, we restrict any random sets to smaller ones to decrease the variance of the numbers of elements in those sets.
+The restriction controls the number of visits to $D(z,r_{n,(1-\beta)n}/2)$ according to the number of excursions passing through annuli around $D(z,r_{n,(1-\beta)n}/2)$.